Balmoral Castle: Public access to gardens and castle grounds

-In 1931, the castle gardens were opened to the public for the first time and they were open daily between April and the end of July, after which the royal family would have arrived for their annual stay.
-The ballroom is the only room in the castle that may be viewed by the public.
+In 1931, the gardens and castle grounds were opened to the public for the first time.
+They are now open daily between April and the end of July, after which royal family members arrive at the castle for their annual stay.
+The ballroom was the only room in the castle that could be viewed by the public until 2024.

+In 2024, limited numbers of the public were able to view the interior and several rooms used by members of the royal family during a month-long summer tour programme.
+This was the first time since the castle was completed in 1855 that it was open to the public.
+In addition, the gift shop, restaurant and café were redesigned and renovated, prioritising local Scottish craftsmanship and premium textiles.

 Craigowan Lodge

 Craigowan Lodge is a seven-bedroom stone house approximately 1 mi from the main castle in Balmoral.
-More rustic than the castle, the lodge was often the home of Prince Charles and Princess Diana when they visited.
-In May 1981 Charles and Diana posed for a photo at the lodge before their July 1981 wedding.
+More rustic than the castle, the lodge was often used by Prince Charles and Diana, Princess of Wales when they visited.
+In May 1981, Charles and Diana posed for a photo at the lodge before their July 1981 wedding.

-In the obituary of Prince Michael Andreevich Romanov, the highest-ranking member of the Russian imperial family at the time of his death in 2008, it was noted that his family spent most of World War II at Craigowan Lodge.
+In the obituary of Prince Michael Andreevich of Russia in 2008, it was noted that his family spent most of World War II at Craigowan Lodge.

 The lodge has been in the news periodically since 2005 because Elizabeth II and Prince Philip often spent the first few days of their summer holiday there.
-During each weekend of the summer, the castle is a lucrative source of income from visiting tourists.
-Sometimes, the Queen arrived at Balmoral before the tourist visiting season was over.
+During the summer, the castle is a lucrative source of income from tourists.
+Sometimes, the Queen arrived at Balmoral before the tourist season was over.

+Tam-Na-Ghar

+Tam-Na-Ghar is a three-bedroom cottage on the Balmoral estate.
+The property was passed down from Queen Elizabeth The Queen Mother to Prince William.
+The cottage is built in the traditional style of Scottish lodges and has been used by William and his wife Catherine since before their marriage and in the years after alongside their children as a retreat when visiting Scotland.
+It is close to Birkhall, which King Charles III and Queen Camilla use.